DNNCommunity/DNNDocs/content/administrators/licensing/activate-license-manually/index.md

+    > [!Tip]
-    Tip: If your server does not have access to the Internet, you can access the DNN Professional License Request page on dnnsoftware.com from another machine and transfer the keys through a local network or a secure flash drive.
+    > If your server does not have access to the Internet, you can access the DNN Professional License Request page on dnnsoftware.com from another machine and transfer the keys through a local network or a secure flash drive.

     1. Click Request an activation key on dnnsoftware.com to open [the Professional License Request page](http://www.dnnsoftware.com/services/customer-support/success-network/license-management/ctl/requestlicense/mid/1189).
     2. Copy the encoded server ID from the Evoq dialog to the dnnsoftware.com License Request form.